dagbdagb/APCnotes/README.md

 Some APC units have NMC as a module or plug-in card, others have it embedded.

-Tow different device types (say, a UPS and a PDU) may have the same NMC, but they will need different, non-interchangeable firmware packages for their NMC, even if they have the same NMC model or generation.
+Two different device types (say, a UPS and a PDU) may have the same NMC, but they will need different, non-interchangeable firmware packages for their NMC, even if they have the same NMC model or generation.

-Two instances of the same UPS, PDU or ATS **may** have been delivered with different NMC generations.
+Two instances of the same device model (say, two UPSes of the same model) **may** have been delivered with different NMC generations.

 Different NMC generations have different, incompatible firmware versions: